whitepenny/emerson/wp-content/plugins/simple-revisions-delete/readme.txt

 === Simple Revisions Delete ===
 Contributors: briKou
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7Z6YVM63739Y8
-Tags: admin, plugin, blog, developper, metabox, ajax, WordPress, UX, ui, jquery, revision, revisions, database, purge, cleanup, clean, tools, best, post, edition, editing, delete, remove, bulk, bulk-action, nojs, CPT, custom post types, post type
-Requires at least: 3.5
+Tags: revisions, cleanup, delete, purge, gutenberg Requires at least: 3.5
-Tested up to: 4.6.1
+Tested up to: 5.5.1
+Requires PHP: 5.5.12
-Stable tag: 1.4.7
+Stable tag: 1.5.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+== Description ==

+**Let you delete your posts revisions individually or all at once (purge or bulk action).
+Compatible with Gutenberg (experimental) and classic editor.**

+= What does it do? =

 Simple Revisions Delete adds a discreet link within a post submit box to let you purge (delete) its revisions via AJAX.
 Bulk actions also available.

-== Description ==

-= What does it do? =
 It helps you keep a clean database by removing unnecessary posts revisions.
 Unlike other similar plugins, it lets you delete only specific posts revisions, not all your site revisions at once.
 The plugin is perfectly integrated in the WordPress back-end, and uses native core functions to safely delete revisions.
 It is very lightweight, very simple to use, and just does the job!

 = How does it work? =